 When arriving at school, students should leave the buses and proceed immediately into the school building and to their classrooms.
 The parking lot is supervised to ensure orderly conduct and to prevent student injuries.
-At the end of the day, students are to embark on their buses with their masks on and sit in designated seats.
+At the end of the day, students are to embark on their buses wearing their masks and sitting in designated seats.